wvlet/wvlet-legacy/README.md

 ![wvlet](logos/wvlet-banner-white-tiny.png)

-wvlet, pronounced as _weave-let_, is an open-source dataflow editor.
+wvlet, pronounced as _weave-let_, is an open-source functional dataflow builder.